kdeldycke/awesome-engineering-team-management/readme.md

 - [Write an Excellent Programming Blog](https://speakerdeck.com/pycon2016/a-jesse-jiryu-davis-write-an-excellent-programming-blog) - Tips on structure and style to produce great blog posts.

-- [Ten simple rules for getting started on Twitter as a scientist](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007513) - Twitter “can be used in a much more active, collaborative way: to ask for advice, to form new bonds and scientific collaborations, to announce jobs and find employees, to find new mentors and jobs.”

 - [Notes on Technical Writing](https://mkaz.blog/misc/notes-on-technical-writing/) - An effective list of do and don't when it comes to writing documentation.

 ### Style